Skip navigation

 Don’t Find Your Path—Forge It

 Your career, your vision, your way.
-Regent’s Doctor of Strategic Leadership (DSL) in Entrepreneurial Leadership will prepare you to transform systems and teams.
-This executive doctoral program will ground you in the theory and practical components of communication, team building, and structure essential to organizational success – all from a Christian perspective.
+Regent’s Doctor of Strategic Leadership (DSL) in Entrepreneurial Leadership can prepare you to transform systems and teams.
+This executive doctoral program can ground you in the theory and practical components of communication, team building, and structure essential to organizational success – all from a Christian perspective.
 Be mentored by seasoned business professionals through the Executive Mentor Program.
 Regent has been ranked among top national universities by the U.S. News & World Report, 2023, and has also been ranked as a Top 10 Military Friendly® School by Military Friendly®, 2023-24.
 There are no GMAT/GRE requirements.
 Experience the difference of a transformative entrepreneurial leadership program.

 Online w/ Residency